Best Four Season Tents

 Actually, it’s not the tent that keeps you warmer, it’s other things.
 If you have a good sleeping bag that’ll definitely get you through the coldest nights comfortably.
 And some people use sleeping pads instead of an air mattress, being that an air mattress will be filled up with cold air and the pad will absorb more of your body heat.
 Also, make sure you have on a knit hat, thick socks, and gloves if you have to sleep in the coldest conditions.

 Still, a 4-season tent is going to hold more heat on the inside than one with lower quality.
 So, in the warmer seasons of the year, campers keep it ventilated during hot summer nights, and they’d do the same thing in the winter to prevent condensation from forming inside of the tent, wetting their clothes, and making their body even colder.

 The reason someone normally chooses to get a 4-season tent is likely because they are thinking about maybe doing some winter camping, and they want it to be as warm on the inside of the tent as possible.
 A tent’s main purpose is to protect you from the elements.
 It may keep you somewhat warmer because the wind, snow, or rain won’t be physically hitting your body, but inside the tent will not be so much warmer than outside.

 So, when trying to determine how warm a 4-season tent is, you should be looking at how good it holds up against the elements.
-You can pay attention to how thick or heavy it is, but you should also pay look at how durable and strong it is.
+You can pay attention to how thick or heavy it is, but you should also pay attention to how durable and strong it is.
 Do your research.
 Does the tent that you are about to buy have a history of not holding up good against hard winds?
 Is it a double or single layer tent?
 How good is it against rain, wi, d and snow?
 How much will the tent’s floor protect you from the wet ground during and after a thunderstorm?